wobbienl/wp-mollie-forms/readme.txt

 == Changelog ==

+= 2.5.5 - 09/06/2022 =
+* Fix required fields check when reCaptcha is enabled
+* Use wp_remote_request instead of file_get_contents for reCaptcha

 = 2.5.4 - 29/04/2022 =
 * Updated Google reCaptcha integration.
 Secret key is now also required to make it work